erikarvstedt/nix-bitcoin/README.md

 Goals
 ---
-* Make it easy to deploy a reasonably secure Bitcoin node with a usable wallet
+* Make it easy to deploy a secure Bitcoin node with a usable wallet
 * Allow providing public infrastructure for Bitcoin and higher-layer protocols
-* Be a usable, reasonably secure platform for trustless Bitcoin yield generation
+* Be a usable, secure platform for trustless Bitcoin yield generation
 * Be a reproducible and extensible platform for applications building on Bitcoin

 Features